 What to do in a Power Outage

-On September 8, I came home to find no power, no electricity for lights, cooking, or street lights to drive at night.
+In fact, I experienced a power outage having come home to find no power, no electricity for lights, cooking, or street lights to drive at night.
 Representatives for San Diego Gas and Electric explained that the outage was due to an error at a substation in Arizona.
 If caught in an electrical outage make the most of it, maybe it is time to evaluate what is important and truly necessary.
 Serious injuries excluded, a power outage for a day is not the most horrible event in the world.

 Portable or battery-powered radio;